cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery.md

 ### Service Discovery

-- Use the `sd.Discovery` built-in middleware to support incoming custom service discovery extensions as well as load balancing extensions.
+- Use the `sd.Discovery` built-in middleware to support incoming custom service discovery extensions as well as load balance extensions.
 - When using service discovery, replace Host with the service name and use `config.WithSD` to confirm that this request uses service registration.

 ```go